Family Meals Focus

 To work your way through the continual changes of the transition phase in a “baby-led” fashion, go by what your baby can do, not how old s/he is.

 BLW claims that “being spoon fed by someone else means the baby is not in control of how much she eats.”
 Absolutely not true.
 Your being responsive with spoon-feeding keeps your baby in control of her eating.
 But this erroneous assumption is nonetheless reflected in published investigations.
 Mothers who follow the BLW protocol claim to be less anxious about feeding,1 less controlling,2 and more child-directed3 than “spoon-feeding” mothers.
 However, the research is pretty biased.
 The information comes from surveys done, not on randomly selected mothers, but on mothers who volunteered for study based on their allegiance to BLW.
 Moreover, questionnaires were not validated.
 That is, they were not evaluated to be sure they tested what they purported to test.
 The “baby-led” mothers were older, better educated, and more likely to hold professional jobs.
 If they were indeed less anxious and controlling, was it because they were older and more economically secure?
 In other words, survey information may or may not tell us what we want to know about mothers who do what they describe as baby-led weaning.
-In another study, poorly controlled retrospective inquiries show toddlers weaned using so-called baby-led weaning versus spoon-feeding to have a higher incidence of underweight, less overweight, and to prefer starches (compared with spoon-fed infants’ preferring sweets).4 Given the methodology, this, like the other studies, has to be regarded as an educated guess.
+In another study, poorly controlled retrospective inquiries show toddlers weaned using so-called baby-led weaning versus spoon-feeding to have a higher incidence of underweight, less overweight, and to prefer starches (compared with spoon-fed infants’ preferring sweets).4 Given the methodology, this, like the other studies, has to be regarded as more of a hope than a reality.

 Introducing solid foods: fun and games or a source of anxiety?